6.5.1 Forwarding documents & substituted service

 Services Australia will forward other types of documents to a parent when doing so will further the objects of the legislation.
 Documents of this type may include (but are not limited to):

 - proposals for agreements to change a court ordered maintenance liability

 - a letter from a Family Relationship Centre requesting a parent to make contact in order to commence family dispute resolution, or

 - a letter from a parent's solicitor inviting the other parent to sign a statutory declaration or consent to DNA testing so that the matter can be resolved before going to court.

-DHS will send the documents by ordinary mail to the parent's last known address and will confirm in writing to the person who asked DHS to forward the document, that the document has been forwarded.
+Services Australia will send the documents by ordinary mail to the parent's last known address and will confirm in writing to the person who asked Services Australia to forward the document, that the document has been forwarded.